Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 The next artifact is not that easy.
 What is it?

-Beer In Ancient Times
+Beer in Ancient Times

-Homan points out that ancients brewed beer first by baking a barley cake and soaking it in water, which yielded a sweet liquid (called a wort).
+Homan points out that the ancients brewed beer first by baking a barley cake and soaking it in water, which yielded a sweet liquid (called a wort).
 To this yeast was added, since barley does not readily ferment on its own.
 Soon this bubbling, bready, yeasty mix was ready to drink.
 It spoiled rapidly, so had to be regularly made for immediate use.

 This beer had no hops or carbonation, and nor produced no “head” of foam.
 It would be flavored with things like honey or fruit sugars.
 And of course, it was drunk from a container with a built-in filter and spout, i.e., the curious artifact noted above.